yvelikova/axway-open-docs/content/en/docs/streams/management-api.md

 Changing the number of items received
 By passing the `pageSize` parameter, you can specify how many items you want each page to return, up to `1000` items.

+##### Sort items using pagination

+When using pagination, you can sort paginated items by specifying the `field` and the `direction` (ASC or DESC) in the query param `sort`.
+For example, to sort topics by name add the `sort=name,DESC` query param.

+The field names allowed for sorting are :

+* name
+* createTimestamp
+* modifyTimestamp
+* publisher.type
+* publisher.payload.type

 ### Versioning